Bureau of Indian Affairs, Interior.

 15. “Tribal Court” means the Santee Sioux Nation Tribal Court.

-16. “Wine” means any alcoholic beverage obtained by fermentation of the natural contents of fruits, vegetables, honey, milk or other products containing sugar, whether or not other ingredients are added during or after fermentation, and containing not more than seventeen percent of alcohol by weight, including sweet wines fortified with wine spirits, such as port, sherry, muscatel and angelica, not exceeding seventeen percent of alcohol by weight.
+16. “Wine” means any alcoholic beverage obtained by fermentation of the natural contents of fruits, vegetables, Start Printed Page 4433honey, milk or other products containing sugar, whether or not other ingredients are added during or after fermentation, and containing not more than seventeen percent of alcohol by weight, including sweet wines fortified with wine spirits, such as port, sherry, muscatel and angelica, not exceeding seventeen percent of alcohol by weight.

 A. It shall be a violation of this Ordinance for any person: